yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 This compiles all the related projects and creates the processing unit dlls inside each project, under the `Deployment` directory.
 It also copies the Processing Units Deployment directory to the `<GigaSpaces Root>\Runtime\deploy` directory, which simplifies deployment through the `gs-ui`.

-(!)
-The Deployment config file (`pu.config`) should always reside under the root directory of your application.
+{% exclamation %} The Deployment config file (`pu.config`) should always reside under the root directory of your application.

 {% anchor deployment %}